This page gives your recommendations and a map of restaurants within driving distance from Makanda Inn & Cottages.

 In our opinion, this is the best gourmet food in the area.
 The Chef and owner are internationally trained, and the food, service, and atmosphere are what you would expect from a restaurant of this caliber, exceptional!
 If you are a foodie, this is the place to go.
 Priced accordingly.

-All make our list of places we frequent because they have good food when we are running errands and shopping in the area.
+All three restaurants make our list of places we frequent because they have good food when we are running errands and shopping in the area.
 Thai Taste for a nice sit-down dinner or we often go to take out.
 The Longbranch offers vegetarian food and delicious bakery items and is very reasonably priced.
 Fujiyama right next to Kroger is convenient and has good sushi.

 What can we say, if you haven’t been to Fuzzy’s for a drink and you have been to Southern Illinois, you have to come back and put it on your list.
 A bar’s bar with pool tables, no windows, and an ATM.